 ++ Copies of survey forms, and guidelines and instructions to surveyors.

 —The survey review process and the accreditation status decision making process;

 —The procedures used to notify accredited MA organizations of deficiencies and to monitor the correction of those deficiencies; and

 —The procedures used to enforce compliance with accreditation requirements.

-- Detailed information about the individuals who perform surveys for the accreditation organization, including the following—
+- Detailed information about the individuals who perform surveys for the accreditation organization, including—

 ++ The size and composition of accreditation survey teams for each type of plan reviewed as part of the accreditation process;